nasa/fprime/docs/v2.0.1/Tutorials/MathComponent/Tutorial.md

       this->sendCmd_MS_DO_MATH(0,10,1.0,2.0,MathSenderComponentBase::ADD);
       // retrieve the message from the message queue and dispatch the command to the handler this->component.doDispatch();
-      // verify that that only one output port was called ASSERT_FROM_PORT_HISTORY_SIZE(1);
+      // verify that only one output port was called ASSERT_FROM_PORT_HISTORY_SIZE(1);
       // verify that the math operation port was only called once ASSERT_from_mathOut_SIZE(1);